hbutz New YorkPhotographer Male New York, New York, US

-I hire models for nude, fetish, and erotic images for art gallery and on-line exhibitions.
-Offering limited paid work.
-I am easy to reach via the Long Island Rail Road at Ronkonkoma Station, usually reimburse travel expenses from most of NYC.
+Female art nudes, fetish, and erotic imagery for art gallery and on-line exhibitions.
+Offering primarily TF* I can negotiate a bit within reason.
+I am easy to reach via the Long Island Rail Road at Ronkonkoma Station and reimburse travel expenses.
 Ongoing weekends, Saturday's and Sunday's Noon until 3pm (typically).
 Contact me for my availability.
 Shoots usually last up to 2 hours.
+Tattoos can be an issue.

 Who am I?